The phenomenon of human psyche

 Dynamic and static cultures

 Another element that substantially differentiates the human psyche from the animal is the desire for knowledge, that is, the need to elaborate patterns and associations of ideas that give an account of the order and meaning of the events of the physical world and of the psyche itself.
 From a primitive phase, in which the forms of knowledge had the features of a predominantly mythical kind, linked as they were to the intuitive faculties of the imaginary, humanity has progressively evolved to a more solid phase, in which knowledge must have an efficient operative and guaranteed power, based on the need to experimentally verify the theories and to transform the world technologically, acquiring new creative potentials.
-Even if we want to bring the differences between the human and animal psyche to the different complexity of the brain, much greater in humans, especially in the extension of the cortex and in the relationship between brain volume and body weight, it does not seem that the structure of the human brain has changed or evolved over the last 40,000 years: therefore the evolution of the psyche could not depend only on the development of the brain.
+Even if we wanted to bring the differences between the human and animal psyche to the different complexity of the brain, much greater in humans, especially in the extension of the cortex and in the relationship between brain volume and body weight, it does not seem that the human brain's structure has changed or evolved over the last 40,000 years: therefore the evolution of the psyche could not depend only on the development of the brain.
 However, in every age there have been individuals who, in one or another branch of knowledge or of human activity, have been able to have superior resources and talents than most of their fellow men.

 Consciousness